ecoEase/ecoease-mobile/README.md

 2. Clone this project
 3. First time you run this project, it will be give error because this project need several API keys and Firebase Realtime Database URL.
 4. To add those required API keys, first create local.properties file in root project directory.
-5. Add this variables and fill with your API keys and Firebase Realtime Database URL.
+5. Add these variables and fill with your API keys and Firebase Realtime Database URL.
    ```
    google_map_api_key=<YOUR GOOGLE MAP API KEY>
    firebase_realtime_db_url=<YOUR FIREBASE REALTIME DATABASE URL>